Reggae Ukulele Strum: 4 Basic Tips to Improve Your Playing!

 Reggae provides you with an uplifting feeling that every other music style can provide.
 It’s excellent for the summertime.
 Possibly you might be planning on going out this summer with your folks, and also you want to play some Bob Marley songs.
 The one instrument you’ve got is a ukulele.

-The ukulele belongs to an identical family because the guitar is known as the lute family.
+The ukulele belongs to an identical family as the guitar is known as the lute family.
 It’s a small guitar-like instrument with 4 strings.

 Reggae Ukulele Fundamentals